juandarr/todo-react-django/README.md

+# JoyFlow
-# Tasker with pomodoro timer (pending feature) and stats (pending feature)
+A task manager app, with statistics and a pomodoro timer (pending feature)

-Organize and manage your personal projects in list and tasks.
+The main purpose of this app is to help you organize and manage your personal projects in list, tasks and define how you are going to manage your time during the day.

 ![Overview of Todo app](./images/todo-overview.png)